 Prior to registration, each college/school holds an orientation session to familiarize students with its specific regulations and assist them with the registration process.
-These sessions are also to inform the students about research areas available within the program as well as existing resources, to offer them the opportunity to meet their program directors, and to introduce them to the graduate level academic policies and regulations.
+These sessions are also to inform the students about research areas available within the program as well as existing resources, to offer them the opportunity to meet their program coordinator/head of department, and to introduce them to the graduate level academic policies and regulations.